 Gardening.
 With over 20 acres of open space we are in need of individuals or groups of volunteers who can help with maintenance of the garden spaces around our office and barn including weeding, planting flowers, watering trees, weed eating and mowing.
 If you have flowers or plants you would like to donate to help make our facility look better, we can always find spots for you to plant your favorite items!
 This is a great activity for large work groups that are looking for a day-long project.
 We have the equipment such as push mower, riding mower, large wheeled weed-eater, etc. but need manpower to use.

 Volunteers that work with the horses must be at least age 16.
 Those under the age of 18 must provide a consent form signed by a parent or guardian.
 Those between the age of 14 – 16 require a parent or guardian to work with them.
-If the parent or guardian does not have horse handling experience we suggest they come out and volunteer only on adoption day which is held the second Saturday of every other month from 11am – 2pm.

 All volunteers must have their own transportation.
 Neither HHT staff or volunteers are available to provide transportation in case of an emergency which requires the closure of any facility.